only4kaustav/xamppPhpVersionSwitcher/README.md

 Prerequisite : XAMPP with php 5 should already installed and running fine

-Goal : Implement multiple php version i.e. php5, php7.1 and php7.2 in a single xampp
+Goal : Implement multiple php version i.e. php5, php7.1 and php7.2 in a single xampp installation

 STEP 1 : STOP Apache and MySQL server of XAMPP if already running